She wasn’t what you would call beautiful. She was just a red-haired

 because she’d pushed the whole business much too far.
 You

-get to meet a lot of people, and you know how they react when you
+get to meet a lot of people, and you know how they react when

+else.
 This must be tiresome to you."

 "No relatives?"